-Do not run the engine in a closed garage or in confined areas any longer than needed to move your vehicle in or out of the area.
+• Do not run the engine in a closed garage or in confined areas any longer than needed to move your vehicle in or out of the area.

-If it is necessary to sit in a parked vehicle with the engine running, adjust your heating or cooling controls to force outside air into the vehicle.
-Set the blower at high speed.
+- It may be necessary to sit in a parked vehicle with the engine running for more than a short period.
+If so, adjust your climate control system to force outside air into the vehicle.
+Set the blower at high speed and the 2 controls in any position except OFF or RECIRC. - The best protection against carbon monoxide entry into the vehicle body is a properly maintained engine exhaust system.